ssilwalcode/Silviya_usecase/README.md

 1. activate the virtual env `source env/bin/activate` (if it isn't already activated)
 2. run `streamlit run pwc.py` to view to web application.

-The use_case.mp4 file can also be accessed fron this link: https://drive.google.com/file/d/1P4gdh3H39rkAz15nNB3JKJZXVFKDlDVk/view?usp=share_link
+The `use_case.mp4` file can also be accessed from this link: https://drive.google.com/file/d/1P4gdh3H39rkAz15nNB3JKJZXVFKDlDVk/view?usp=share_link